Saturday, 12:17am

 The only people who will write you

-are the ugly girls who advertise
+are the ugly girls who advertisefor pen pals in the Stars and Stripes.

 Still you do not tell them you are a cook